Sfera (helmet)

+History

-As early as 1984, the Soviet secret service KGB had titanium helmets developed at military research facilities, which were further used and further developed by the FSB and special forces of the military after the disintegration of the Soviet Union.
+As early as 1984, the KGB had titanium helmets developed at military research facilities, which were further used and further developed by the FSB and special forces of the military after the disintegration of the Soviet Union.

+Design

 Unlike most combat helmets, they are not one piece, but consist of three separate plates: two round ones on the sides of the head, and one bow-shaped one that sits on top, stretching from the neck to the forehead.
 These plates are kept together by a padded cover, with drawstring to adjust the size and fit of the plates.
 The helmet may also be camouflaged with a helmet cover which appears in such patterns as VSR and Flora.

 Versions

 STSh-81 Сфера

 Introduced in the year 1981, the STSh-81 was the first example to be produced by НПП КлАСС (Classcom) and the material of choice was titanium.
 STSh-81 helmets are no longer in production.
 The last year of manufacture of the titanium helmet was 1993.
 It was discontinued for cost reasons.